isomerpages/moe-zhenghuasec/pages/2024 Secondary 1 Registration Exercise.md

 <p> For new applications :<br><br>

 <br> If you wish to apply for for financial assistance, you may obtain a hard copy form from the school's General Office.
+<br> Upon completion, please submit the application form and the required supporting documents, please go

 For information on appeals for transfer for serious medical conditions,&nbsp;<b>please go to this</b> <a href="https://www.moe.gov.sg/secondary/s1-posting/results/appeal-for-school-transfer">MOE website</a>